JeffreyBenjaminBrown/lumatone-isomorphic/sample-output/README.md

 If something is hard to play in one of them
-(because your hand is up against the top or bottom edge of the keyboard), it should be easier to play in the other, which is shifted vertically by about half a keyboard.
+(because your hand is up against the top or bottom edge of the keyboard), it should be easier to play in the other.
 (9 EDO steps not always half a keyboard's width -- that depends on both the EDO and the layout.
 In the case of 41-edo Bosanquet, it is.)